AdobeDocs/campaign-web.en/help/v8/workflows/workflow-activities.md

 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.
 -->

+Follow these steps to configure the **Build audience** activity:

+1. Add a Build audience activity.
+1. Define a label.
+1. Define the audience type: **Create your own** or **Read audience**.

-To create your own query:
+To create your own query, follow these extra steps:

 1. Select **Create your own (query)**.
 1. Choose the **Targeting dimension**.
 The targeting dimension lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, the target is selected from the recipients.
 Refer to the [v8 documentation](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/wf-type/targeting-workflows.html#targeting-and-filtering-dimensions){target="_blank"}.
 1. Click **Continue**.
 1. Use the rule builder to define your query, the same way you create an audience when designing a new email.
 Refer to this [section](../audience/segment-builder.md).

-To select an existing audience,
+To select an existing audience, follow these steps:

 1. Select **Read audience**.
 1. Click **Continue**.